A boy passing by a crater near Kamal Adwan Hospital. Photo by OCHA/Themba Linden

 • While the Erez West crossing re-opened on 14 October, WFP reports that delays at holding points and multiple inspections have limited the quantity of aid entering the Strip, and the supplies managing to cross into northern Gaza have only been allowed to reach Gaza city, as opposed to being channelled to the besieged areas of North Gaza governorate.
 Faced with the impossibility to reach North Gaza, FSS partners have intensified their presence in the Gaza governorate.
 In total in October, more than 150,000 people in the governorate received at least one food parcel, some received one 25-kilogram bags of wheat flour, and all four UN-supported bakeries delivered bread to some shelters and community kitchens, alongside cooked meals.
 Meanwhile, conditions in central and southern Gaza are deteriorating, with food parcel distribution being extremely limited in October and more than 100 kitchens, producing approximately 400,000 meals a day, at risk of shutting down due to supply shortages.
 Moreover, bread production at the subsidized bakeries and through community-led initiatives has been fluctuating since early October.
 As of 3 November, all eight UN-supported bakeries in Deir al Balah and Khan Younis are operating at only 70 per cent of their capacity and are at risk of shutting down unless additional flour is immediately received.

 • Mine Action technical field staff working as part of the Protection Cluster report that, while over 209 Explosive Hazard Assessments (EHAs) have been conducted in Gaza to-date, these are insufficient to allow a comprehensive understanding of the extent of Explosive Ordnance (EO) contamination in the Strip, with access restrictions severely hampering the scaling up of assessments and a comprehensive EO survey not having been possible yet.
 The information available, however, paint an alarming picture of the EO risk in Gaza: across all five Gaza governorates, Explosive Remnants of War (ERW) contamination is likely to be both on the surface and sub-surface, involving not only land service ammunition (projectiles, mortars, rockets, missiles, grenades and landmines), but also deep-buried bombs, as well as weapons and ammunition caches.
 The latest UNOSAT satellite imagery-based analysis conducted in early September showed that 66 per cent of all structures in Gaza had either been damaged or destroyed.
-According to UNDP, more than 42 million tons of rubble are now present in the Strip, with the large concentration of explosive hazards posing an imminent threat to hundreds of thousands of civilians who continue to be forced to repeatedly displace, surviving amid rubble and sheltering in unsafe locations, including damaged and destroyed buildings.
+According to UNDP, more than 42 million tons of rubble are now present in the Strip, with the large concentration of explosive hazards posing an imminent threat to hundreds of thousands of civilians who have been forcibly displaced repeatedly,* surviving amid rubble and sheltering in unsafe locations, including damaged and destroyed buildings.
 Beyond ERW, the highly carcinogenic asbestos being released into the air due to widespread infrastructural destruction, as well as other contaminants, will continue to affect communities in Gaza long into the future.

 • While there is a critical need to immediately scale up the Mine Action response, restrictions imposed by the Israeli authorities on the entry of both specialized personnel and essential Explosive Ordnance Disposal (EOD) equipment, as well as specific regulations preventing the conduct of disposal activities, continue to curtail efforts to protect people from ERW and the safe and sustainable delivery of humanitarian aid.
 Currently, EOD teams can only mark and report ERW, rather than safely move or dispose of them.
 Access constraints further hamper mine action activities, with lengthy procedures required to obtain internal movement permission within Gaza, and many movements being either outrightly denied or cancelled at short notice.
 In September, for instance, 31 requests by UNMAS to conduct EHAs were denied.
 Mine Action partners also emphasize the need to acquire meaningful data from the Israeli authorities regarding the main types of EO and the areas with the highest likely concentration, which could help prioritize the most hazardous areas for further survey and clearance.
 All these obstacles are exacerbated by administrative hurdles, such as registration challenges for mine action organizations and the delayed provision of visas, which continue to disrupt the deployment of technical specialists.